This issue is very granular, but very important for anyone who claims spiritual leadership and publishes content.

 - Attribution shouldn’t be a significant priority, unless the purpose of the work is to have followup conversations about individuals’ needs.

-- Forbidding derivative works may be wise, especially if it’s an important document (e.g., a Bible translation).
+- Forbidding derivative works may be wise, especially if you’re worried about heretical permutations (e.g., a Bible translation).

 Christians can often be more restrictive with their intellectual property than the rest of the world.